-Dividend income from group undertakings are recognized in the period in which they are received.
+Dividend income from group undertakings is recognized in the period in which it is received.

-Share premium
+Share Premium

 The difference between the proceeds received on issue of shares and the nominal value of the shares is credited to the share premium account.